 Approval of programs included in the Journal of Record: On the approval of schools, programs, major, and minors, approval of all new programs should be included in the Journal of Record.
 AC: 04/25/1988 Amended AC: 03/06/2006 Bachelor Degree in Professional Studies: To accept the proposal of a Bachelor Degree in General Studies in the School of Continuing Education.
 UCC: 1982 The Bachelor Degree in General Studies is now to be called the Bachelor Degree of Professional Studies.
 AC: 05/17/2000 Associate Degree in General Studies: To accept the proposal of an Associate Degree in General Studies in the School of Continuing Education.
-AC: 02/03/1986 Major in Communication Arts: Major in Communication Arts [approved], subject to the condition of a maximum of 30 majors per class year for the first four years.
+AC: 02/03/1986 Major in Communication Arts: Major in Communication Arts approved], subject to the condition of a maximum of 30 majors per class year for the first four years.
 AC: 04/25/1988 Major in Computer Science: Major in Computer Science [approved], subject to the condition of a maximum of 25 majors per class year.
 AC: 04/25/1988 B.S. in Economics: The B.S. program in Economics is approved.
 AC: 03/06/1995 International Studies Program: The major in International Studies is approved.
-AC: 02/01/1993 Major in Management Information Systems: Major in Management Information Systems [approved], subject to the condition of a maximum of 25 majors per class year.
+AC: 02/01/1993 The revised major in International Studies is approved.
+AC: 2/4/08 The revised major in International Business is approved.
+AC: 2/4/08 The revised minor in International Studies is approved.
+AC: 2/4/08 Major in Management Information Systems: Major in Management Information Systems [approved], subject to the condition of a maximum of 25 majors per class year.
 AC: 04/25/1988 Major in New Media: Film, Television and Radio: The major in New Media: Film, Television and Radio is approved.
-AC: 10/04/2004